 What is the Super Conductor contest?
-It is an annual contest where the community votes on three contestants to raise funding for the Longmont Symphony Orchestra.
-Each of the three contestants campaigns for your vote to select them as the Super Conductor.
-You vote by donaiting money as votes for your favorite candidate.
-The contestant with the most votes wins and conducts a musical selection at the seasons first concert.
-This year's candidates are: Dale Rademacher, John Creighton and Ellen Ranson.
+It is an annual contest where the community votes on contestants to raise funding for the Longmont Symphony Orchestra.
+Each of the contestants campaigns for your vote to select them as the Super Conductor.
+You vote by donaiting money for your favorite candidate.
+The contestant with the most votes wins and conducts their musical selection at the seasons first concert.
+This year's candidates are: David Baker and Geoff Howe.
 Each of the candidates has volunteered to help raise funds to enhance the community support for the Longmont Symphony Orchestra.
 They will hand out ballots, give high spirited campaign speeches at every opportunity.
 You may also make donations at the Symphony office at 519 Main St. (just north of the Theatre Company in the walk-through between Main and Coffman streets).

 Contributions may be sent to:

 Longmont Symphony Orchestra PO Box 74 Longmont, CO 80502

 Please indicate candidate of choice in memo field.

 You may donate online now by clicking on the button below the "Vote for".

 My favorite toy as a child wasn’t a race car or a football.
 My favorite was a green Tinkertoy.

 My fantasy—I was a strange child—was to conduct a symphony orchestra.
 And standing in front of my parents’ stereo, records playing, I did.
 The greatest orchestras in the greatest concert halls.
 And my baton was a green Tinkertoy.

 My musical career, as it turned out, never advanced beyond elementary school piano lessons and The Happy Halibut.
 But the fantasy never died.
 The Tinkertoy is long gone but in my mind, whenever the music plays, I’m still conducting.